clarkgrubb/data-tools/doc/utf8-viewer.1.md

 Convert UTF-8 to Unicode.
 The Unicode points are hex digits.
 The UTF-8 bytes are read from a file, or standard input if no file is specified.
 By default eight characters are displayed per line.
-With the -r flag the characters will be rendered next the Unicode points.
+With the -r flag the characters will be rendered next to the Unicode points.

 With the -a flag each UTF-8 byte is specified as an argument on the command line.
 The format of the bytes can be binary,